-The related party transactions in relation to the key management personnel remuneration as set out in note 43 to the consolidated financial statements were connected transactions fully exempt from shareholders' approval, annual review and all disclosure requirements pursuant to Rule 14A.95 of the Listing Rules.
+Pursuant to Rule 14A.72 of the Listing Rules, the related party transactions in relation to the key management personnel remuneration as set out in note 43 to the consolidated financial statements were connected transactions exempt from the connected transactions requirements.
+The Company has complied with the disclosure requirements in accordance with Chapter 14A of the Listing Rules.